noahehall/multicloud/providers/aws/services/networkingContentDelivery/transitGateway.md

 - operates at layer 3
   - packets are sent to a specific next-hop attachments, based on their destinate ip addrs

+### Hub and Spoke

+- routing traffic between two or more VPCs within an AWS Region.

+### Peering

+- routing traffic between VPCs or other transit gateways
+- always a 1:1 nontransitive relationship

-### Network Manager
+#### Network Manager

 - dashboard provides a single global view of your private network.
+  - centrally manage traffic across all resources, services, and accounts you have deployed within a Region
 - define the resources you want to monitor
 - visualize your network on a topology diagram or a geographical map
 - access usage metrics and establish alerts for changes in the status of the resources you have registered
 - integrates with many software-defined networking in a wide area network (SD-WAN)

-### Peering

-- routing traffic between VPCs in different Regions
-- Both peering types are one-to-one

 #### VPC Peering

 #### Transit Gateway Peering

 - a simpler network design and more consolidated management than vpc peering

+#### Inter-region peering

+- functionally similar to inter-Region VPC peering
+- creates a nontransitive, bidirectional route from a transit gateway in one Region to a transit gateway in another Region
+- connects AWS Transit Gateways together using the AWS global network
+  - automatic encryption for your data that never traverses the public internet.

 ## considerations